 The best possible option for packing fragile items is to purchase dish barrels and original cardboard packages that are meant for carrying delicate and breakable things.
 They are made from very sturdy and durable material that can handle all the movements during transportation.
 Also, they have special dividers inside that can fit all items and separate them from one another so that nothing touches and moves while shipping.
 Bubble wrap is better new than used.
 You’ll also get to choose between different sizes of bubbles.
-For smaller items such as glasses and stemware, it’s better to have the one with small bubbles.
-Invest in a good packaging tape that won’t come off and that will keep your belongings safely sealed inside the packages.
+For smaller items such as glasses and stemware, it’s better to have the ones with small bubbles.
+Invest in good packaging tape that won’t come off and that will keep your belongings safely sealed inside the packages.

 You Can Also Use Free but Modified Supplies

-If you can’t afford to buy all of the supplies brand new (because, we’ll be honest, they aren’t cheap,) you can improvise with what you have at home and what you can get for free.
-If some of your friends or family used long-distance moving services recently, and they saved their boxes, feel free to use them.
+If you can’t afford to buy all of the supplies brand new (because we’ll be honest, they aren’t cheap,) you can improvise with what you have at home and what you can get for free.
+If some of your friends or family used long-distance moving services recently and saved their boxes, feel free to use them.
 Another option is to visit local drink stores or big shops and see if they have some packages that they don’t need anymore.
 If you find some that seem flimsy, strengthen them with more cardboard and tape on the walls and the bottom.
 Keep in mind that newspapers and all other types of printed papers aren’t a good substitute for packing paper because they can leave stains on your clean dishes.
 Bubble wrap can be replaced with clean cotton such as:

 The supplies you get should be new, but alternatives are also good